dadi/docs/src/contributing.md

 ## Found an Issue?

-If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub repository][https://github.com/dadi/].
+If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to our [GitHub repository](https://github.com/dadi/).
 But we'd love it if you submitted a Pull Request with a fix instead!

 **Please see the Submission Guidelines below**.

 ## Want a Feature?

-You can request a new feature by submitting an issue to our [GitHub][issues] issue tracker.
+You can request a new feature by submitting an issue to the GitHub issue tracker in the repo of each app.
 If you would like to implement a new feature then consider what kind of change it is:

 * **Major Changes** that you wish to contribute to the project should be added as a Feature Request in the GitHub issue tracker for the app.
 This will get the conversation started.
 * **Small Changes** can be crafted and submitted to the GitHub repository as a Pull Request.